 After the first coat of paint was completely dry I went over with a second light coat of the spray paint.

 …And that was it!
 What a difference paint can make!
 My crabapple tree is just coming back to life and I cut a few of the branches that were hanging too low.
 The contrast between the red leaves and the dark vase looks so dramatic.

 Faux Mercury Glass Painting Technique

 Last winter I used this method of making faux mercury glass on a set of Christmas ornaments.
 It’s a cool technique!

 On my last thrift store haul, I picked up this glass vase.
 I liked the tulip shape and the base so I put it in my cart but didn’t know what I would do with it.

 When you are making DIY mercury glass projects you have to use mirror paint, there are a couple of different brands but I am using the Krylon Looking Glass Paint.

 When using this specialty paint you spray the inside of your project to get the mirrored effect.

 It is quite thin…almost watery, but this is normal.
-The trick was spraying the paint inside the vase and swirling it around and turning the vase in my hand.
+The trick was spraying the paint inside the vase, swirling it around, and turning it in my hand.
 The paint will move around the inside and coat the glass.